YashasKamath/Coursera-certifications/README.md

 1. Capstone Retriewing, Processing and Visualizing data with Python
 2. Introduction to Java
 3. Javascript Basics
-4. Programming Foundation with HTML, Java and CSS
+4. Programming Foundation with HTML, JavaScript and CSS
 5. Python Data Structures
 6. The Java Language
 7. Using Python to Access Web Data